lwitzani/homebridgeStatusWidget/README.md

 ![](widget.jpg)

 # Homebridge Status Widget
-- Script for the iOS App Scriptable that shows a small summary of your Homebrige instance
+- Script for the iOS App Scriptable that shows a small summary of your Homebridge instance
 - All infos shown are based and provided by the Homebridge Config UI X found at https://github.com/oznu/homebridge-config-ui-x
 - Thanks to the github user oznu for providing such a nice programm!
 - This script does not work if you don't have the Homebridge service (Homebridge Config UI X) running